-ZZ plants (Zamioculcas zamiifolia) are beloved by indoor gardeners, thanks to their glossy leaves, and beneficial properties.
+ZZ plants (Zamioculcas zamiifolia) are beloved by indoor gardeners, thanks to their glossy leaves, symbolic meaning, and beneficial properties.
 But this popular houseplant is also rightly known as one of the lowest maintenance plants available, and for a good reason.
 ZZ plants tolerate a wide range of growing conditions, from low light to dry soil.
 They’re also not fussy when it comes to pruning.
 Read on to learn when, why, and how to prune your ZZ plant.

 - Pruning ZZ Plants – The Essentials

 - Pruning and Plant Health, Growth, and Maintenance

 - Growth Expectations – How Fast, Tall, and Expansive do ZZ Plants Grow Indoors?